Transparent logistics processes

 The Swiss logistics network:

-For the transport and logistics industry, GS1 Switzerland offers a wide range of products and services that make all supply chain processes transparent and sustainably optimized.
+For logistics industry, GS1 Switzerland offers a wide range of products and services that make all supply chain processes transparent and sustainably optimized.

 The field of application of the SSCC are transport units, for example pallets, packages, shipping units and consignments of goods.